 Where a child is at risk of significant harm there may be a need to be persistent in referring concerns to the local authority.
-The arrangements for contacting children's services are:

 Contact the local MASH (Multi-Agency Safeguarding Hub) Team of the borough the child is residing in.
 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately using the Multi Agency Referral Form (MARF).
 Anybody can make a referral.
 If anyone other than the designated safeguarding lead (DSL) makes the referral, they should inform the DSL as soon as possible.
-The arrangements for contacting children's services are given below.